ammdias/finctrl/MANUAL.md

 transaction identification.
 For example, when listing the last transaction of the section above we notice that the total amount is different from the amount on the receipt.
-Double-checking this we find that we forgot to add the baking power parcel.
+Double-checking this we find that we forgot to add the baking powder parcel.
 Let's correct that adding that parcel to transaction 6:

     Test > add parcel 'baking powder' of 0.85 to 6 Test > sh tr 6